The Ladies Professional Golf Association (LPGA) is one of the longest-running women’s professional sports associations in the world.

 Today’s LPGA Tour features the most talented global group of professional athletes who, in 2017, will compete in 34 official money events in 15 countries.
 Of the more than 530 LPGA Tour members, approximately 220 are active competitors throughout the season.
 Of that group, 125 are international members representing 32 different countries

-The LPGA Teaching and Club Professional (T&CP) Membership was established in 1959 as an outgrowth of the LPGA Tour membership and has enjoyed an unprecedented rate of growth in recent years.
+The LPGA Professionals membership (formerly LPGA Teaching and Club Professionals) was established in 1959 as an outgrowth of the LPGA Tour membership and has enjoyed an unprecedented rate of growth in recent years.
 The LPGA boasts the largest membership of women golf professionals in the world.
-With more than 1,700 members, the LPGA T&CP Membership is dedicated to the advancement of golf through teaching, managing golf facilities and coaching.
+With more than 1,700 members, the LPGA Professionals are dedicated to the advancement of golf through teaching, managing golf facilities and coaching.

 The LPGA has earned a reputation as the leader in research-based golf education.
 It provides its members with section, regional and national programs that further the LPGA’s commitment to offering state-of-the-art education in golf teaching methods and techniques.

 The LPGA offers members seminars and conferences; tournaments with opportunities to win purse money; employment services; online education; junior golf programs and more.
-LPGA T&CP members also teach and support the LPGA’s various grassroots programs that increase the involvement of women and youth in golf, as well as contribute to the overall growth of the sport, including LPGA-USGA Girls Golf, LPGA Tour Junior Clinics, the LPGA Lesson Zone presented by Volvik, LPGA Clinics for Women, Nike Junior Golf Camps and others.
+Members of LPGA Professionals also teach and support the LPGA’s various grassroots programs that increase the involvement of women and youth in golf, as well as contribute to the overall growth of the sport, including LPGA-USGA Girls Golf, LPGA Tour Junior Clinics, the LPGA Lesson Zone presented by Volvik, LPGA Clinics for Women, Nike Junior Golf Camps and others.

 The LPGA Foundation